MyHub.ai on the ATmosphere

 • plays an important role in each Editor's "thinking/writing stack"

-• "knows" an enormous amount of what interests the Editor, which can be leveraged by AI
+• "knows" an enormous amount of what interests the Editor, which could be leveraged by a (user-owned) AI

 But that's what a Hub is today.
 Having played with mine in one form or another since 2013, I have more than a few ideas about its future.